Ruby Gemstone Composition

 The Ruby Gemstone has enjoyed a lot of regal position in myth, legend, and lore for thousands and thousands of years.
 Engraved ruby gemstone had been rather common for attracting wealth and enhancing magical energies.

 Ruby, the name given to red, gem-good quality corundum – is 1 of the best gemstone for jewelry settings.
 Ruby stone is usually any shade of red, from pinkish to purplish or brownish red, based on the chromium and iron content of the stone.
-Stones bigger than five carats and of finest clarity are very rare and can fetch a quarter of a million dollars per carat at auction.
+Stones bigger than five carats and of the finest clarity are very rare and can fetch a quarter of a million dollars per carat at auction.

 Frequent twinning of the crystals makes the material liable to fracture, then again ruby is usually a difficult mineral, second only to diamond in hardness.

 Still, at this time, this member of the corundum mineral household is up to ten times a great deal more beneficial than a Diamond of equal carat and clarity.
 A perfectly translucent Ruby is rare.

 Synthetic Ruby stones are fairly popular and highly difficult to tell from natural stones.
 Only a trained eye can detect the differences in crystalline structures, all other elements are identical.